Kindergarten

 Kindergarten Registration

-Kindergarten registration for the 2022-23 school year is now open!
-Enrolling your child in school early allows the district to prepare for the best possible education for your child, including planning for classrooms and teachers, as well as giving your child the time, support and resources to prepare for their first year of school.
+Kindergarten registration for the 2023-24 school year will open March 1, 2023!
+Enrolling your child in school early allows your child’s school to prepare for the best possible education for your child, including planning for classrooms and teachers, as well as giving your child the time, support and resources to prepare for the incoming school year.

 For information about registering for kindergarten, call your assigned school or call the Office of K-12 Education at 503-399-2632.